 What are the Post-Op instructions for Root Canal treatment?

-Once the anesthesia wears off, you might experience some minor discomfort on the tooth that has been treated.
-This may last anywhere from 7-10 days, but can easily be managed with pain medication.
-Slight swelling may also occur, which isn't unusual post-op.
+After you receive treatment, the area will still be anesthetized.
+That means you won't have much feeling in the area, so avoid eating or drinking anything hot as you may burn yourself.
+After the anesthesia wears off, you might experience some discomfort on the tooth that has been treated.
+This may last anywhere from 7-10 days.
+Slight swelling may also occur, which isn't unusually post-op.
 Continue to take any prescribed medication unless instructed otherwise by the doctor.